Stud 5000 is a desensitizing spray that can help with premature ejaculation by reducing the sensitivity of your penis.

 Right from the outset both of those points were a disappointment.
 I think it’s much better to have a metered pump so you can apply roughly the same amount each time.
 And nobody wants a strong chemical spray on their penis when they’re in bed…

-I did noticed a light tingling sensation, which is typical of lidocaine sprays.
+I did notice a slight tingling sensation, which is typical of lidocaine sprays.
 But it was light enough not to cause any concern.

 I then called my partner into the bedroom for some testing.
 She’s used to testing these sprays with me now, so even with music and candles, we still have a laugh about it!